milankmezic/Upload2Present/README.md

 - Monitor file sizes in the UI
 - Consider breaking into smaller batches
 - Files are automatically cleared when you start a new batch

+## 🔒 Security Features

+### Data Privacy & Security
+- **In-Memory Only**: All files are stored exclusively in Streamlit's session state (RAM)
+- **No Persistent Storage**: Files are never written to disk or cloud storage
+- **Automatic Cleanup**: Data is automatically cleared when:
+  - Starting a new batch
+  - Refreshing the browser
+  - Closing the browser tab
+  - Session timeout (typically 30 minutes)

+### File Processing Security
+- **No File System Access**: The app cannot read from or write to your local file system
+- **Isolated Processing**: Each file is processed in memory without external dependencies
+- **No Network Transfers**: Files are not sent to external services or APIs
+- **Metadata Extraction**: Only basic file metadata and EXIF data (for images) are extracted

+### Privacy Protection
+- **No Logging**: File contents are not logged or stored anywhere
+- **No Analytics**: No tracking of uploaded files or user behavior
+- **Session Isolation**: Each browser session is completely isolated
+- **No Cross-Session Data**: Files from one session cannot be accessed from another

+### Limitations & Considerations
+- **Public Deployment**: The live demo is publicly accessible - don't upload sensitive documents
+- **Memory Limits**: Large files may cause memory issues or app crashes
+- **Session Timeout**: Files will be lost if the session expires
+- **Browser Security**: Relies on browser security for file upload handling

+### Best Practices
+- **Test with Non-Sensitive Files**: Use sample documents for testing
+- **Monitor File Sizes**: Keep individual files under 50MB for best performance
+- **Use Local Deployment**: For sensitive documents, deploy locally or on private infrastructure
+- **Clear Browser Data**: Clear browser cache/cookies after use if concerned about privacy

 ## License